cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/app.html.markdown

 ### Routing

-* `route` - (Optional) Configures how the application will be accessed externally to cloudfoundry.
+* `routes` - (Optional, Array) Configures how the application will be accessed externally to cloudfoundry.

+  - `route` - (Required, String) The route GUID.
-  - `default_route` - (Optional, String) The ID of the route where the application will be reachable from once deployed.
+  - `port` - (Optional, Number) The port of the application that the route mapping is to bind to (NOT YET IMPLEMENTED!)
+  - `exclusive` - (Option, Default: true) When true, terraform will enforce that the route is not to have any other mappings not controlled by this resource (Note: "false" value NOT YET IMPLEMENTED!)

 ### Environment Variables